-The paper is structured as follows:~\autoref{sect:lit_exact} summarizes relevant literature on exact tests for binary outcomes in two-arm trials,~\autoref{sect:model_methods} introduces the model and methods to construct exact tests based on binary outcomes collected under an RA~procedure,~\autoref{sect:results_numerical} provides results of an illustrative computational study comparing the rejection rates (i.e., type~I~error and power) for different exact tests and statistics under the randomized dynamic programming RA procedure,~\autoref{sect:applications} provides the results of our real-world application of the test procedures in a case study, and~\autoref{discussion} concludes the paper and indicates topics of future research.
+The paper is structured as follows:~\autoref{sect:lit_exact} summarizes relevant literature on exact tests for binary outcomes in two-arm trials,~\autoref{sect:model_methods} introduces the model and methods to construct exact tests based on binary outcomes collected under an RA~procedure,~\autoref{sect:results_numerical} provides results of an illustrative computational study comparing the rejection rates (i.e., type~I~error rate and power) for different exact tests and statistics under the randomized dynamic programming RA procedure,~\autoref{sect:applications} provides the results of two real-world applications of the test procedures in two case studies, and~\autoref{discussion} concludes the paper and indicates topics of future research.